-The most stand-out quality of the Daybreak is that it’s waterproof.
+The most stand-out quality of the Daybreak is that it’s waterproof and durable AF.
 It’s made almost completely with Hyperlite’s classic Dyneema material (DCH150, updated cuben fiber).
 This is a tougher material than they use in the majority of their overnight backpacks!

-I have not tested it with total immersion, submerged in water for a period of time.
+I have not done a water test with this pack, where I drown it underwater for a period of time.
 I feel that if put to such a test, a small about of water would eventually find its way inside the pack.
 After all, the founders of Hyperlite Mountain Gear admit that their products may not be 100% water proof, but rather that they’re “high water resistant.”

 Its main compartment is sealed with a watertight zipper.
-It’s clear that the pack was designed with extra care, ensuring its waterproof integrity with details like its taped seams.
+It’s clear that the pack was designed with extra care, ensured by details like its taped seams.

 The Drawbacks of Water Resistance

-One of the drawbacks in sealing out water is the backpack’s lack of an opening to thread a water bottle hose.
+One of the drawbacks of water resistance is the backpack’s lack of an opening to thread a hose for a water bladder.
 Virtually every other daypack nowadays includes such a feature, so this is a glaring (but reasonable) omission.
-This is partially due to the fact that water bladders have fallen out of favor among ultralight hikers, as they’re generally heavier than plastic bottles.
+It helps that water bladders have fallen out of favor among ultralight hikers, as they’re generally heavier than plastic bottles.

 If you still use a bladder (like I often will) there’s fortunately a way around this.
 The outer front pocket fits a 3 liter bladder – so if I want to use one, I’ll just put it there.
-This leaves the bladder partially exposed to the sun (and thorns), but I guess we’ll just have to deal with that.
+This leaves the bladder partially exposed to the sun (and thorns), but that’s not a problem to me.

 A secondary drawback to the pack’s waterproof quality is its lack of ventilation.
-If you get moisture inside the pack and are negligent to leave it sealed for a period of time, there’s a viable risk of mildew growth.
+If you get moisture inside the pack and are negligent to leave it sealed for a long time, there’s a viable risk of mildew growth.